-Add a touch of mystery to your garden with this dark beauty.
+Add a touch of mystery to your garden with this dusky beauty.

-Part of the allure of this dark tulip is its formal and distinguished garden presence.
-Tulip 'Queen of the Night' almost demands respect as her magnificent flower heads unfurl on their statuesque stems.
-Blooms open late season.
+Part of the allure of this legendary ‘black’ tulip is its formal and distinguished garden presence.
+Tulip 'Queen of the Night' almost demands respect as her magnificent flower heads unfurl on their statuesque stems late in the season.

-The maroon, almost black petals are make the surrounding colours stand out to great effect.
-Using the dark colour of tulip ‘Queen of the Night’ you can experiment with combinations of lemons, whites, reds, oranges and bright pinks for sensational garden effects.
+The maroon, almost black petals are make surrounding colours stand out to great effect.
+Using the dark colour of tulip ‘Queen of the Night’ you can experiment with combinations of lemons, whites, reds, oranges and bright pinks for sensational garden displays.
 The possibilities are endless.

 All our bulbs are ready to grow; they do not need to be chilled, which is one less thing to do.